Discovery of Single Independent Latent Variable: Autoencoder Model with Discriminator

 \subsection{Training Objectives}

-Broadly, we propose to optimize the following objectives for the discriminator and autoencoder:
+As described above, to obtain a code $S'$ that is independent of the condition $T$, we utilize a discriminator network, aiming to leverage information on $T$ in $S'$ for prediction, and train the encoder $E$ to fail the discriminator, in a standard adversarial training fashion.
+Doing so pushes the learned codes $S'$ towards being a condition-free encoding of $X$.

-utilizing two objective terms: a reconstruction term (Recon) and an independence term (Ind), where $h$ denotes the map between the code $s'$ and the condition $t$ computed by the discriminator, and $\lambda$ is a constant balancing between the two terms.
-Below we specify several optional choices for each of the terms.
-The specific choice of reconstruction and independence objective terms in each of the experiments in this manuscript will be presented in the following section.
+We propose to optimize the following objectives of the discriminator and the autoencoder:

-\paragraph{Reconstruction.} In our experiments, we use standard reconstruction loss functions.
-In our experiments with images, $\ell_1$, MSE and SSIM loss~\cite{wang2004image} (and combinations of these) are used. $\ell_1$ loss is used in our audio experiments, and MSE loss in our experiments with ECG signals.
+The specific reconstruction and independence objective terms are application-dependent.
+In our experiments, we make use of the following.

-\paragraph{Independence.} In this work we present experimental results in which the discriminator computes a map $\hat{t}=h(s')$ and is trained to minimize independence term $\text{Ind}_h(s', t)$ (thus to leverage mutual information in $S'$ and $T$) as follows.
+{\bf{Reconstruction.}} We use standard reconstruction loss functions.
+In the experiments with images, $\ell_1$ and SSIM loss~\cite{wang2004image} (and combinations of these) are used. $\ell_1$ loss is also used in the audio experiments, and MSE loss in the experiments with ECG signals.

-When the condition takes values from a finite symbolic set, we train the discriminator as a classifier, predicting the condition class from the code.
-This is also known as Domain Confusion term:
+{\bf{Independence.}} The discriminator computes a map $\hat{t}=g(s')$, where $s'=E(x)$ is the code obtained from the encoder and $\hat{t}=g(s')$ is the condition predicted by the discriminator.
+The discriminator is trained to minimize the independence term $\mathcal{I}(\hat{t}, t)$ (thus to leverage mutual information in $S'$ and $T$).

-where $s'=E(x)$ is the code obtained from the encoder, and $\hat{t}=h(s')$ is the condition predicted by the discriminator.
-Thus, the autoencoder is trained to produce codes that maximize the cross entropy with respect to the true condition.
+When the condition takes values from a finite symbolic set, we train the discriminator as a classifier that predicts the condition class from the code, and we set the independence term to $\mathcal{I}(\hat{t}, t) = \text{Cross Entropy}(\hat{t}, t)$.
+This is also known as a Domain Confusion term.
+Using this term, the autoencoder is trained to produce codes that maximize the cross entropy with respect to the true condition, and the equilibrium of the game is when this term equals the cross entropy of a random guess.